hodcroftlab/covariants/notes.md

 Ireland will publish a 'green list' from 9 July [Jakarta Post](https://www.thejakartapost.com/news/2020/06/26/ireland-to-ease-travel-restrictions-with-some-countries-from-july-9.html)
 But it was pushed back to 20th July [The Journal](https://www.thejournal.ie/green-list-ireland-travel-5153179-Jul2020/)

+**How did Ireland control crossing border to North Ireland??**
+Hard to say... can't find direct source.
+But seems border was not closed, but movement restrictions (2km?) may have been in place.
+Here are some links:
+- "Because of a flaw in the Irish government's emergency legislation, people from Northern Ireland cannot be made to comply with the Republic's Covid-19 travel restrictions" [BBC](https://www.bbc.com/news/world-europe-52777526)
+- "Varadkar said anyone day-tripping from Northern Ireland into the Republic is in breach of local law in Northern Ireland, and vice versa."
+[The Journal](https://www.thejournal.ie/travel-from-northern-ireland-5088381-Apr2020/)
+- "The regulations state that the restrictions on movement apply to people "whose place of residence is located within a relevant geographical location" and that a place of residence means "a person's home"."[BBC](https://www.bbc.com/news/uk-northern-ireland-52428314)
+- "Even though we’re an island, we have a land border with the United Kingdom, i.e Northern Ireland, we’re not going to close that."[The Journal](https://www.thejournal.ie/leo-varadkar-covid-19-travel-restrictions-5080458-Apr2020/)

+2km restrictions were in place until May?
+[Irish Times](https://www.irishtimes.com/news/health/coronavirus-the-reopening-ireland-plan-in-detail-1.4242985)

 # Flights